 Click here for more information on this connection…

-Well today I am going to focus on one of the fermented drinks which has become a great favourite of mine ever since I came across it back in 2014:
+Well today I am going to focus on one of the fermented drinks which has become a great favourite of mine ever since I came across it back:

 It was during a visit to my cousin’s place that I first heard mention of this unusual beverage, and was able to see at first hand the 1 gallon jar my cousin’s wife kept under cover in a cooler which contained this amber coloured liquid together with its creepy sounding SCOBY (see photo opposite – click to enlarge).